Goodbye To Mary Tyler Moore, One Of TV's Best, Most Important Stars

 But she kept on working, as well as raising money for juvenile diabetes research, having been diagnosed with Type I diabetes in her 30s.
 Though most of her recent work — including her last TV appearance, in an episode of Hot in Cleveland opposite her old co-star Betty White — traded in some way on her status as The Legendary Mary Tyler Moore, she was always in there giving a real performance, with the same energy, and the same twinkle, she had in the ’60s and ’70s.

-Mary Richards and Lou Grant’s first meeting famous concludes with the gruff newsman studying his new hire and declaring, “You’ve got spunk.”
+Mary Richards and Lou Grant’s first meeting famously concludes with the gruff newsman studying his new hire and declaring, “You’ve got spunk.”
 Mary takes this as a compliment, until he barks out, “I hate spunk.”
 Mary won him over in time, as she did almost everyone she encountered on that great, great series.
 But America had long since fallen in love with Mary Tyler Moore by the time her fictional counterpart walked into Mr. Grant’s office, and new generations kept falling in love long after Mary, Lou, and the others came together for a group hug, and a long group shuffle to grab some tissues.

 Mary Tyler Moore is sadly gone, but that smile — and all she did with it — will never be forgotten.